Skip to main content

 Every AI action is logged.
 Every customer-facing action is reversible.
 Confidence thresholds are set per use case, never globally.

-Customer-facing automation gets the highest oversight.
-Internal-facing assistance — staff drafting, search ranking, anomaly flags — can run lighter.
+Customer-facing automation gets the heaviest oversight.
+Internal assistance, staff drafting, search ranking, anomaly flags, can run lighter.
 The principle is simple: the further an AI output sits from a human, the more governance has to wrap it.

 06 · Pragmatic adoption

-Most businesses do not want a massive AI transformation programme.
-They want a sensible starting point, controlled experimentation, measurable value early, and a way to evolve capability over time.
-The shape below is how a typical first AI engagement runs — twelve weeks, three phases, one production use case at the end.
+Most businesses don't want a sweeping AI programme.
+They want a sensible starting point, controlled experimentation, measurable value early, and a way to grow capability over time.
+The shape below is how a typical first AI engagement runs: twelve weeks, three phases, one production use case at the end.

 Weeks 01-02